visual-layer/fastdup/README.md

 		</td>
 		<td colspan="4" valign="top">
 			<b>🎥 Surveillance Camera Analysis</b><br />
-			Learn how to use fastdup to analyze surveillance camera videos, caption the activity inside the videos and detect indoor/outdoor scene and automatically caption the images using the
+			Analyze surveillance camera videos, caption the activity inside the videos and detect indoor/outdoor scene and automatically caption the images using the
 			<a href="https://github.com/salesforce/BLIP"> BLIP</a> model.
 		</td>
 	</tr>